 April Alpinsanity is a climb-for-charity challenge.
-For every 100 feet of elevation gain that riders achieve, the DBC will donate 5 cents from its philanthropy budget to be disbursed evenly between two local non-profit organizations.
-We are pleased to select the Food Bank of Yolo County and the Woodland Bike Campaign to be our beneficiaries this year.
+For every 100 feet of elevation gain that riders achieve, the DBC will donate 5 cents from its philanthropy budget to be dispersed evenly between two local non-profit organizations.
+We are pleased to select Davis Bicycles! and the Food Bank of Yolo County to be our 2012 beneficiaries.

-To clarify how this challenge will work, if DBCers cumulatively climb 1,000,000 feet, $500 will be dispersed equally between the two non-profits (Woodland Bike Campaign and the Food Bank will each receive $250).
+To illustrate how this challenge will work, if DBCers cumulatively climb 1,000,000 feet, $500 will be dispersed (DB! and the Food Bank will each receive $250).

-- Get on your bike and go out and climb as much as you can during the month of April
+- Simply get on your bike and climb as much as you can during the month of April

 - There is no entrance fee.

-- You don't have to set a goal.
+- You don't have to declare a climbing goal.

-- Log your elevation gains on our Alpinsanity Elevation Tracker
+- Log your elevation gains on the Alpinsanity Elevation Tracker

-- Help!
-I don't have a GPS/Garmin.
-How do I calculate how much I climbed?
-Learn about other ways to calculate your elevation gain.
+Help!
+I don't have GPS.
+How do I know how much I climbed?

-- That's it.
-We'll do the rest, and let you know how much money you raised for the Food Bank and Woodland Bike Campaign.
+That's it.
+We'll do the rest.
+And at the end of the month, we'll let you know how much we raised for DB! and the Food Bank of Yolo County.